 - 1. Single Turn Lane - a.
-Restrictive/Permissive Phasing A five-section cluster should be used for this location.
+Protected/Permissive Phasing A five-section cluster should be used for this location.
 The head should be installed over the lane line between the left turn lane and through lane.
-The five-section cluster can serve as one of the two indications required for the through traffic.

-- b.
-Restrictive Phasing A separate signal head for the left turn lane with red, yellow and green arrow indications should be positioned over the center of the left turn lane. - 2.
-Dual Turn Lanes Only restrictive phasing should be used.
+The five-section cluster can serve as one of the two indications required for the through traffic. - b.
+Protected Phasing A separate signal head for the left turn lane with red, yellow and green arrow indications should be positioned over the center of the left turn lane. - 2.
+Dual Turn Lanes Only protected phasing should be used.
 Permissive movements should not be allowed for dual turn lanes.
 A single three-section head with red, yellow, and green arrow indications should be centered over each turn lane.
-These heads are in addition to the dual indications required for the thru movement. - Separated Turn and Thru Lanes Turn lanes that are separated from the thru lanes more than 12 ft. by a raised or painted island shall not be operated in the permissive mode. - 4.
+These heads are in addition to the dual indications required for the thru movement. - 3.
+Separated Turn and Thru Lanes For signal operation guidelines for separated left turn and thru lanes, see Section 3.2 of the Traffic Engineering Manual. - 4.
 Single Lane Approach on Stem of "T" Two three-section heads are required as minimum.
 All indications must be circular in this situation. - 5.
 Two Approach Lanes on Stem of "T"